Medicine and health

 - Academic Search Premier (LTU)

-Reference database with summaries and citations for scientific journal articles in all areas; natural sciences, engineering, medicine and social sciences, including arts and humanities. - Web of Science (LTU)
+A reference database that provides abstracts and citations for scholarly articles.
+It covers subjects in science, engineering, medicine, social sciences, arts and humanities. - Web of Science (LTU)

 Databases in medicine and health